ustcsiwei88/RuBot/README.md

 For more info (setup of the contest environment), please refer to https://bitbucket.org/osrf/ariac/wiki/2019/Home.

+If you are interested in this project, please consider reading the paper below:
 ```
 @article{FenGuoBekYu21RCIM,
   author = {Si Wei Feng and Teng Guo and Kostas E. Bekris and Jingjin Yu},